 I often find people wonder if their own problems are somehow worthy or bad enough for them to indulge in counselling, maybe holding out for change or thinking that time will make things better on its own.
 My belief is that with a relatively brief focus on whatever is upsetting you - and maybe those around you - you can find relief, better ways of coping, or resolution.

 I work from a converted shepherd’s hut on the edge of Cannock Chase in the grounds of Oakedge Park.
 This is a very natural site, overlooking pools and surrounded by a forest landscape, making a beautiful place to work and walk from - see photos below.

 Walking therapy for some people is less intense, and reduces the sense of being ‘under the spotlight’ compared to a more traditional setting.
 The shepherd’s hut provides a space for our session whilst being surrounded by nature.
 It is also a base to walk from if you would like to do that.
 Alternatively we can arrange to walk from different parts of Cannock Chase or along the local canals, should you find that a more comfortable way to talk.

-If you have any concerns regarding the above measures, please do get in touch..
+If you have any concerns regarding COVID restrictions, please do get in touch..